kolyvan/kxmovie/readme.md

 	cd kxmovie
 	git submodule update --init
 	rake
-Generally, rake will build the armv7,armv7s,i386,and the universal versions under the ./kvmovie folder, you can also using one of these cmds below to specify the architecture:
+Generally, rake will build the armv7,armv7s,i386,and the universal versions under the ./kvmovie folder
+<br>you can also using one of these cmds below to specify the architecture:

-0.rake
+	rake
-1.rake build_ffmpeg_i386
+	rake build_ffmpeg_i386
-2.rake build_ffmpeg_armv7
+	rake build_ffmpeg_armv7
-3.rake build_ffmpeg_armv7s
+	rake build_ffmpeg_armv7s

 ### Usage